Extremal Fitting Problems for Conjunctive Queries: Preliminaries

+The same notion can, of course, also be phrased in terms of CQs instead of data examples.
+Thus, we can speak about a frontier for a CQ, which is a finite set of CQs, and we can speak about a frontier for a CQ with respect to a restricted class $\mathcal{C}$ of CQs.

+\begin{example} Fix a schema consisting of a single binary relation $R$, and let $k=0$.
+Consider the following data examples: \begin{itemize} \item $e_1$ consists of the facts $R(a,b), R(b,c), R(c,d)$.
+That is, $e_1$ is a directed path of length 3. \item $e_2$ consists of the fact $R(a,a)$. \end{itemize} It can be shown that $e_1$ has a frontier, namely the singleton set containing the data example consisting of the facts $R(a,b), R(b,c), R(b',c), R(b',c'), R(c',d')$.
+The data example $e_2$, on the other hand, does not have a frontier.
+Indeed, a frontier for $e_2$ would have to be a finite set of data examples into which arbitrarily large cliques can be homomorphically mapped.
+No such finite set exists. \end{example} The existence of a frontier for a data example without distinguished elements (i.e., for $k=0$) was characterized in \cite{NesetrilTardif2000} in terms of a suitable notion of acyclicity.
+As observed in~\cite{AlexeCKT2011,tCD2022:conjunctive}, the same holds for arbitrary data examples (i.e., $k\geq 0$) as long as we use the right notion of acyclicity.

-Frontiers and homomorphism dualities were studied in~\cite{FoniokNT08,tCD2022:conjunctive}.
-Their existence was characterized in terms of a structural property called \emph{c-acyclicity}: the \emph{incidence graph} of a CQ $q$ is the bipartite multi-graph consisting of the variables and the atoms of $q$, and such that there is a distinct edge between a variable and an atom for each occurrence of the variable in the atom.
-A CQ $q$ is \emph{c-acyclic} if every cycle in the incidence graph (including every self-loop and every cycle of length 2 consisting of different edges that connect the same pair of nodes) passes through an answer variable of $q$. \looseness=-1
+\begin{definition}[c-acyclicity] The \emph{incidence graph} of a data example $e$ is the bipartite multi-graph consisting of the active domain elements and the facts of $e$, and such that there is a distinct edge between an element and a fact for each occurrence of the element in the fact.
+A data example $e$ is \emph{c-acyclic} if every cycle in the incidence graph (including every cycle of length 2 consisting of different edges that connect the same pair of nodes) passes through a distinguished element. \end{definition}